 The PC Specialist Recoil III RTX costs £1,654 in our test spec, which is a fantastic for a machine with an Nvidia GeForce RTX 2070 and a 144Hz screen – several hundred pounds cheaper than rivals.
 The Recoil is an unfussy machine with a mechanical keyboard, and nearly every component to be customised – great if you want to save more cash.
 It’s not the slimmer or lightest, but it’s fast, cheap and versatile.

 - Looking for a cheaper alternative?
-These are the best budget laptops around.
+These are the best budget laptops and best laptops for students around.

 Here are the 10 that made the cut.